Associate Arts Professor

 Schock was the Vice President of Production at Silverfilm Productions in Manhattan, where she oversaw the development of screenplays from Pulitzer Prize-winning playwright Lynn Nottage and novelist Alan Furst.
 She was the assistant to David Fincher when he directed ALIEN 3 in London for 20th Century Fox.
 She also was the assistant to producer Michael Nozik on TriStar’s THUNDERHEART, directed by Michael Apted.
 Early in her career, Schock produced two independent features, one for Island Pictures.

-In 2000, Schock directed Pickett’s My Mother Dreams the Satan’s Disciples in New York and earned the Academy Award® for Best Short Film (Live Action).
+In 1998, she directed her AFI thesis film, My Mother Dreams the Satan’s Disciples in New York, written by Rex Pickett (author of SIDEWAYS), which earned the 2000 Academy Award® for Best Short Film (Live Action).
 The film won over 15 awards from various festivals and organizations, including the DGA’s prestigious Ida Lupino Award.